kororaproject/kp-documentation/GettingKorora/Which-Desktop-for-Your-Korora.md

 [Gnome](#Gnome)
 [Summary](#Summary)

-So you finally decided Korora is the distro for you.
-However you are faced with a daunting task of which flavor or desktop environment (DE) to use.
-Korora currently offers: XFCE, MATE, Cinnamon, KDE Plasma, & Gnome.
+So you finally decided that Korora is the distro for you.
+However, you are now faced with a daunting task of which flavor or desktop environment (DE) to use.
+Korora currently offers the following:
+- XFCE
+- MATE
+- Cinnamon
+- KDE Plasma
+- GNOME

 Exactly what is the DE?
 It is a complete graphical interface for the end user that ties the various software systems together.
-Most proprietary operating systems implement only give you the choice of one DE.
-However Linux is about choice so the end user can choose which DE to implement!
+Most proprietary operating systems only implement a single supported desktop environment.
+However, Linux is about choice, so the end user can choose which DE to implement!
 There are advantages and disadvantages to each DE.
-Two questions can simplify the process.
-What type of desktop experience the user needs?
-What type of hardware will be running Korora?
-These suggestions below are only that, suggestions.
+Two questions can simplify the process:
+- What type of desktop experience does the user want?
+- What type of hardware will be running Korora?

+The suggestions below are only that--suggestions.
 Have fun and explore the DE world with Korora under that digital skin.

+The basic minimum hardware requirements for Korora are:
+- 64-bit Intel Compatible CPU
+- 2GB RAM
-The basic hardware requirements for Korora are: 64 bit Intel Compatible CPU, 2GB RAM, and 20GB of disk space.
-Any of the DEs’ can run on this hardware requirements, however some of the DEs’ may not meet the end user expectations due to poor performance.
+- 20GB of disk space

+Any of the DE's can run on these hardware requirements, however some of the DE's may not meet the end-user expectations due to poor performance.

 ### Applications <a name="Applications"></a>
 While some DEs may include several native apps that are developed specifically for those environments all versions of Korora come with a full range of applications.
 See [here](https://kororaproject.org/discover) for more details.